LibreCodeCoop/dashboard/README.md

-# dashboard
+# Administrative dashboard

-administrative dashboard made with PHP
+Administrative dashboard made with PHP

 The first version of the dashboard will be to serve VoIP enterprise customers.